diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 1. The initialization is similar to the one we did for the "Search_instabilities".

 2. In "cycle_T" we condense in one function the calculation of the hessians in a loop for different temperatures.
+In the end, it searches for the lowest non acoustic frequency to save with the correspondent auxiliar sscha frequency.

-3.
+3. Finally, in the last function of this object, we make a graphic output of the data.

 Lets put this object into the main function and calculate: